sapio-lang/sapio/docs/DEVELOPMENT.md

 ```

 This requires Python 3.
 The catalog checks that every workspace guest has a
-fixture, compiles all 19 modules with their actual schemas, validates complete
+fixture, compiles all 20 modules with their actual schemas, validates complete
-artifacts, checks payment/timing expectations, compares fresh-instance results,
+artifacts, checks payment/timing and program requirements, compares fresh-instance
-and rejects malformed arguments.
+results, and rejects malformed arguments.
 The two shared interface crates are inventoried
 separately.
 A CLI smoke test additionally covers cross-module calls, a 521-byte
 inscription, and mock binding.
 Each catalog process has a 360-second wall-clock allowance for its two create
 requests; each individual CLI request has 180 seconds.
 Both allowances include